Part of the

 Conclusion and next steps

 The integration of GenAI in higher education calls for a strategic, research-backed approach to curriculum design, assessment methods, and faculty development.
-By focusing on uniquely human skills and transforming assessment practices, institutions can harness AI’s potential while preserving academic integrity and enhancing learning outcomes.
+Through focusing on uniquely human skills and transforming assessment practices, institutions can benefit from AI’s potential while preserving academic integrity and enhancing learning outcomes.
 Stakeholders are encouraged to support ongoing research, pilot projects, and policy updates that inform best practices.
-This proactive approach ensures that both teachers and students are prepared for and can thrive in an AI-integrated educational environment.
+This proactive approach prepares both teachers and students for an increasingly AI-integrated educational environment.

 References